 Which will later be used against you in the event of a Hearing or trial.
 You have a right to remain silent.
 Exercise that right!

 Once you’re pulled over near Memorial Park or along Main Street, if the officer suspects impairment, they’ll ask you to step out of the vehicle to perform standardized field sobriety tests.
 I’ve administered those tests on so many occasions.
-As an Instructor in field sobriety tests, I now critique the manner with which officers administer SFSTs as a DWI DUI defense attorney.
-As a fundamental premise, SFSTs are the Phase 3 Pre-Arrest Screening tools that officers administer to further gauge whether probable cause exists to arrest a person for an impaired driving charge.
+As an instructor in field sobriety tests, I now critique how officers administer SFSTs as a DWI/DUI defense attorney.
+SFSTs are the Phase 3 Pre-Arrest Screening tools.
+Officers use them to further determine whether probable cause exists to arrest a person for impaired driving.

 I examine the manner with which the officer instructs or administers the Standardized Field Sobriety Tests, or “SFSTs.”
 As well as the “clues” the officer said he or she noticed (i.e., what you allegedly performed wrong) and how the officer “scores” your overall performance on the SFSTs.